 Non-investment grade securities have a Moody’s credit rating of Ba or lower and are considered high.
-Non-investment grade companies offer higher interest rates and a lower purchasing price due to increased risk.
+Non-investment grade companies offer higher interest rates.
 These are also sometimes called junk bonds.

 - Default risk is the possibility that a borrower may stop making payments on a loan as outlined in the lending agreement.

 - Lenders check a borrower’s credit score to determine whether they're a good candidate for a loan and the types of interest rates they qualify for.